 Scar then kills both of the Tuckers, one in an act of justice, and the other as an act of mercy.
 Afterwards he steps out into the rain, and prays for both of them.

-The aftermath of Scar's attack on Ed and Al ends with Al unable to move and terrified Ed was going to die and begging him to get up and run, Ed missing an arm and terrified out of his wits and after Al yells at him for not running and for stupidly thinking that dying will solve anything.
-After Al's arm falls off, Ed just quietly says "We're a pathetic pair, aren't we brother?"
+The aftermath of Scar's attack on the Elrics ends with Al damaged and unable to move, and Ed, losing his will to live after what happened to Nina.
+He was going to let Scar kill him as long as he left Alphonse alone.
+After Al yells at him for not running and for stupidly thinking that dying will solve anything, Ed just quietly says "We're a pathetic pair, aren't we brother?".

 Basically any time Armstrong cries for real.
 Whenever this happens, the fans are usually crying alongside him.